 R-Value: R-value is not a structure related concern, but it is an important consideration.
 The R-value is the reflective value of your roofing.
 Choosing a roofing material with a high R-value can save you a lot of money on energy bills, which is especially important on a larger commercial property.
 A low R-value material will allow heat to escape in the winter and to penetrate your building in the summer, resulting in higher energy bills to heat and cool your building.
 A higher R-value roof will require a bit more of an initial investment, but it will pay off in energy savings over time.

-“You may want a particular roofing product for its appearance, such as a tile or shingle roof, however this type of material should not be installed on a flat roof as it will lead to building damage down the road.
+“You may want a particular roofing product for its appearance, such as a tile or shingle roof, however, this type of material should not be installed on a flat roof as it will lead to building damage down the road.
 The following are some common flat roof options:

 Built-Up Roofing (BUR): Also called “tar and gravel roofing,” BUR roofing uses layers of roofing felts or ply sheets that are coated in asphalt or coal tar and topped with pea-size gravel.
-BUR roofs are the most common roofing style and very cost effective.
+BUR roofs are the most common roofing style and very cost-effective.
 They do require some routine maintenance.

 Modified Bitumen: Modified Bitumen, also known as “torch-on” roofing, is very similar to BUR.
-Modified Bitumen contains an additional polymer binder called Styrene Butadiene Styrene (SBS), which the improves the durability and extends lifespan of your roof.
+Modified Bitumen contains an additional polymer binder called Styrene Butadiene Styrene (SBS), which improves the durability and extends the lifespan of your roof.